Africa's media hit hard by COVID-19 crisis | DW | 14.05.2020

 Author: Silja Fröhlich (im)

-The news director at Liberia's Truth FM, Oscar Mulbah, says the media was suffering before the coronavirus pandemic hit the country.
+The news director at Liberia's Truth FM, Oscar Mulbah, says the media was suffering before the coronavirus pandemic hit his country.

 "I haven't taken pay for nearly six to seven months.
 Journalism in Liberia is just about the passion," Mulbah siad.

-But, he points out, these problems have been worsened by the current crisis, when rigorous and truthful reporting is more important than ever.
+He points out that these problems have been worsened by the current crisis, when rigorous and truthful reporting is more important than ever.

 Direct handouts not always welcome

-In Niger, where the media has also been hit, the chief editor of the private radio and TV outlet Saraounia is placing his hopes on the recent relaxation of the lockdown.
+In Niger, where the media has also faced a loss of advertising revenue, the chief editor of the private radio and TV outlet Saraounia is placing his hopes on the recent relaxation of the lockdown measures.

 "We expect many branches to slowly restart their operations.
 Especially the passengers transportation sector, which is a major advertising agent," Oumarou Gado told DW.

-Djadi Mahamadou, a manager at Anfani, a privately owned radio and TV network, wants Niger's government to step in and help struggling media.
+Djadi Mahamadou, a manager at the privately owned radio and TV network Anfani, wants Niger's government to step in and help struggling media outlets.

 "You can't just tell companies to shut down and expect them go on supporting running costs by themselves.
 I am sure that they will help," he told DW.

-Faruk Dalhatu in Nigeria also hopes for aid.
-But he rules out direct financial help from the government.
+Dandal Kura Director Faruk Dalhatu also hopes for aid, but he has ruled out direct financial help from the Nigerian government.

 "If we are given any handouts, then somebody will try to budge into [Dandal Kura's] editorial independence," he said.

-Dalhatu suggests authorities could rather support media by paying for educational programs and advertising related to the pandemic – but he is skeptical: "Some of Nigeria's private television and radio stations belong to politicians, so they are in the politicians' pockets, I am sorry to say."
+Dalhatu suggests authorities could instead support media by paying for educational programs and advertising related to the pandemic, but he is skeptical.
+"Some of Nigeria's private television and radio stations belong to politicians, so they are in the politicians' pockets, I am sorry to say," he told DW, promising that Dandal Kura will not sell out.

 Independent media coverage of the coronavirus pandemic is essential